Angela Whittom Reiken

 Current Research Synopsis

-Effects of Pseudognathalium obtusifolium Extracts on Eukaryotic Cells: Studying the regional plant, Pseudognaphalium obtusifolum, an annual herb that is a member of the Asteraceae family, may lead to the discovery of possible medical uses.
+Effects of Pseudognathalium obtusifolium Extracts on Cells: Studying the regional plant, Pseudognaphalium obtusifolum, an annual herb that is a member of the Asteraceae family, may lead to the discovery of possible medical uses.
 Historically, this Eastern North American plant has uses in traditional medicine among many Native American groups and early settlers of this region, yet little scientific research has delved into its actual medicinal value.
 Our research aims to investigate the effects of P. obtusifolium extracts on eukaryotic cells and determine if the extracts have antibacterial, antioxidant, or anticancer properties.
 Extracts were initially obtained from collected plants by treating each plant with different solvents – ethanol, hexane, and dichloromethane.
 Plants were treated with liquid nitrogen and homogenized and the extracts were suspended in DMSO.
 Cultures grown with extract dilutions causing a significant increase or decrease in proliferation are tested for toxicity, cell viability, changes in mitochondrial morphology and distribution, and production of reactive oxygen species.
 The overall purpose of continuing this line of investigation is to determine the characteristics of these extracts and to look at the long-term implications of whether organic compounds from P. obtusifolium are capable of being used in lieu of synthetic compounds to promote overall health and treat various forms of disease.
 These studies will hopefully lay the groundwork for more intensive studies of the reported therapeutic values of P. obtusifolium.

-Scientific Research and Review Paper Publications
+Scientific Research Publications and Reviews

 Whittom, A., Villarreal, A., Soni, M., Owusu-Duku, B., Meshram, A., Rajkowska, G., Stockmeier, C., Miguel-Hidalgo, J. (2014) Markers of apoptosis induction and proliferation in the orbitofrontal cortex in alcohol dependence.
 Alcohol Clin Exp Res. (in press, manuscript ID ACER-14-1483).